 A first-year schedule sample

-Here’s what a typical first-year schedule might look like:
+Here’s what a typical first-year schedule for the Early/Middle Years program might look like:

 |EFDT 301.3||Educator Identity in Contexts Anti Oppressive and Ethical Beginnings|